shrideio/shoebox/README.md

    - [Hostinger](https://www.hostinger.com/)
    - [Interserver](https://www.interserver.net/)

-2. Rent a dedicate server.
+2. Rent a dedicated server.

-   This option is usually more costly than VPS renting, however, provides extra computation power and storage capacity for the premium.
-There is a limited number of affordable options in a price range of 20 to 30 USD per month, as usually the price range starts at a 50 USD per month threshold.
-When choosing a dedicated server it is recommended to take into consideration the hardware age and refrain from using significantly outdated equipment due to potential performance degradation.
+   This option is usually more costly than renting a VPS, however, it provides extra computation power and storage capacity for the premium.
+There is a limited number of affordable options in a price range of 20 to 30 USD per month.
+Usually, the price range starts at a 50 USD per month threshold.
 The dedicated server option can be considered as an expansion path for future growth.

+   > WARNING: When choosing a dedicated server it is recommended to avoid renting significantly outdated hardware.
+Old hardware can potentially yield less performance than a VPS with lesser cost.

    - [Nocix](https://www.nocix.net/)
    - [Wholesale Internet](https://www.wholesaleinternet.net/)